CME211/notes/lecture-14/lecture-14.md

 ### C versus C++

-* C is roughly a subset of C++
+* C is almost a subset of C++.

 * C is a lower level language that has fewer abstractions over the hardware

-* Even within C++ programs, the most computationally intense parts should be C like for efficiency
+* Code optimization is more challenging for C++ as it is more complex language than C.

 * C is still used for many applications: Linux kernel, CPython interpreter, low power or embedded systems, etc.